I know you’re probably thinking what lessons with coffee? What can I possibly learn from a cup of coffee?

 All those books you’ve read, those movies and tv shows you’ve watched, that speeding ticket, that test you failed, that paper you aced, that boy that broke your heart, that job you landed, the house you bought, the child (or children) you had.

 Everything that’s happened in your life has helped shape you and made you unique.

 I could go on and on about life lessons, but I think one of the best ways to explain some important lessons I’ve learned in life is through coffee.

 There have been many changes in my life, but one thing that has remained the same is coffee.

 Well, maybe not exactly the same because back in college I drank pretty crappy dining hall coffee and thought it was good.

 But, through all those bad cups of coffee, I discovered the good ones and what you can learn from everything in between.

-Despite everything I’ve been through coffee has always found me and helped me along the way, teaching me life lessons all the while.
+Despite everything I’ve been through coffee has always found me and helped me along the way, teaching me lessons with coffee.